GET HELP FROM OUR EXPERIENCED MACON, GA, NURSING HOME ABUSE LAWYER

 Ask nursing home staff what improvements they have enacted recently.
 If they are not trying to improve, this is a sign there could be serious problems at the facility.

 There are many types of nursing home abuse that residents might experience.
-If you suspect your loved one is the victim of nursing home abuse or neglect, talk to a Georgia nursing home abuse lawyer.
+If you suspect your loved one is the victim of nursing home abuse or neglect, talk to our Macon, GA, nursing home abuse lawyer.

 WHO REGULATES NURSING HOME SAFETY?